TOP UPDATES FOUR PILLARS CINEMA/TV GAMES MANGA/ANIME MUSIC WRITINGS FAQ LINKS

 Its pathway is marked by a 鳥居 (torii), which is a large, red, wooden gateway.
 Entering the torii is the first place where one prepares one's heart to be deferent and open to all that is numinous and sublime.
 We also often find traditional rock lanterns and statues of 狛犬 (koma-inu), or lion-dogs.
 These are meant to be a kind of protective figure to ward off menacing spirits, in the same manner as gargoyles and other grotesques on western churches.

-The central building has a hemp rope made or rice straw called a 注連縄 (shimenawa).
+The central building has a hemp rope made of rice straw called a 注連縄 (shimenawa).
 Shimenawa are made out of rice stalks.
 We rarely see fully-grown rice stalks these days.
 But rice, being the staple of all Japanese diets, is a food which is essential to all life and existence.
 The straw floors in many shrines are also made of the same material.
 There will often be white zigzag-shaped paper streamers called 紙垂 (shide) hanging from the shimenawa.

 The central building will also often (though not always) have ornamentation on their roofs called 千木 (chigi) and 鰹木 (katsuogi).
 Shrine roofs are gabled, and feature forks called chigi at the edges that point out at the edge of the roof, looking sort of like horns.
 Along the gable, there are logs laid on top in a perpendicular fashion called katsuogi.